 ‘When the light goes out, the terror begins’

-Lighthouse Keeper – aka Edgar Allan Poe’s Lighthouse Keeper – is 2016 supernatural horror film directed by Benjamin Cooper (Primitive) from a screenplay by Carl Edge.
+Lighthouse Keeper is a 2016 supernatural horror film directed by Benjamin Cooper (Primitive) from a screenplay by Carl Edge.
 It is based upon Edgar Allan Poe’s 1849 final, unfinished short story, The Light-House.
+Also known as Edgar Allan Poe’s Lighthouse Keeper

 The film was executive produced by Jeff Miller (ClownTown; Jolly Roger: Massacre at Cutter’s Cove; Axe Giant: The Wrath of Paul Bunyan).
 Andrea Wiersma (Puppet Master X) handled special makeup effects, and Gary Jones (Evil Dead 2) contributed digital effects.